-- 1. The amounts presented are rounded down to the nearest unit. - Payments for the in-service issues of commercial aircraft jet engines have been recorded in the amount expected to be covered by the Company with regard to costs associated with significant in-service issues arising in the Rolls-Royce Trent 1000 engine program for Boeing 787, in which the Company has participated as a risk and revenue sharing partner (RRSP). - 3.
-"Loss on withdrawal from business" involves a loss associated with its withdrawal from some of the businesses of the Company's Energy System & Plant Engineering Company.
+- 1. Reversal of provision for the in-service issues of commercial aircraft jet engines has been recorded in a decrease of the amount expected to be covered by the Company with regard to costs associated with significant in-service issues arising in the Rolls-Royce Trent 1000 engine program for Boeing 787, in which the Company has participated as a risk and revenue sharing partner (RRSP). - 2.
+Gain on sales of non-current assets proceeds from the sale of former dormitory and company housing sites of the Company and subsidiaries. - 3.
+Gain on sales of shares of subsidiaries and associates proceeds from the sale of shares of subsidiaries and associates. - 4.
+Amount of impairment losses - (1) Overview of the asset group for which impairment losses are recognized